Munich Re: Reinsurance

 Munich Re has clients (insurance companies) worldwide.
 It assures part of the risk covered by these insurance companies, as well as providing comprehensive advice on insurance business.
 In addition to its Munich head office, Munich Re has more than 50 Business Units around the world.
-Munich Re provides reinsurance cover for life, health, casualty, transport, aviation, space, fire and engineering business.
+Munich Re provides reinsurance cover for life, health, property, casualty, transport, aviation, space, fire and engineering business.
 In 2018, gross premiums written in the reinsurance segment amounted to around €31.3bn.

 Primary insurance – ERGO Group

 Munich Re's primary insurance operations are mainly concentrated in the ERGO Insurance Group.
 ERGO writes all types of life and health insurance and most types of property and casualty insurance.
 Outside Germany, ERGO is present in more than 30 countries around the world, servicing around 35 million clients.
 Members of the ERGO Group include the insurance subsidiaries D.A.S., DKV and Europäische Reiseversicherung AG, and the IT service provider ITERGO.
 With a gross premium written of about €17.8bn in 2018, ERGO is one of the largest primary insurers in Germany and Europe.

 Asset management

-Founded in 1999, MEAG MUNICH ERGO AssetManagement GmbH manages the assets of Munich Re, ERGO, and external clients.
+Founded in 1999, MEAG (MUNICH ERGO Asset Management GmbH) manages the assets of Munich Re, ERGO, and external clients.
 Their purpose is to manage and increase investments of Munich Re and ERGO and third parties.
 MEAG manages Munich Re's global investments amounting to €264bn.
+As of 31 March 2025, MEAG assets under management amounts to €360 billion and is therefore one of the largest European asset management companies.